Human aware, humanity awareness or as coined later human-centered has been part of my journey since mid 90s.

 I’ve always had an interest in human existence, when young different cultures and languages, then philosophy, then sociology and ethnography.
 Some of those I studied and others have been part of my working life.

 When in 1994 I started working on the digital mobile device platform as a product lead we sought input to the planning from market research.
 We did the big expensive research across select countries, even Nokia could not afford a global set.
 We did the focus groups.
-None of it was very helpful.
+None of it was very helpful for the longer term decisions in a rapidly changing market.

 So, in 1995 I kicked off ‘SocialWare’, a small team whose remit it was to understand the human being, what is changing, how it changing, what impact technologies had on the human lives.
 With the help of the various fields of understanding the human being we started designing digital lives.